joknarf/rbs/README.md

 * optionnal password protected connection (using gpg)
 * serve interactive shell between 2 servers using a middle server
 * use unix socket or ip port to serve on remote server to connect
-* caveeat: automatic resize of tty size by SIGWINCH signal won't occur in session (need to use for example xterm `/bin/resize`)
+* caveeat for reverse shell: automatic resize of tty size by SIGWINCH signal won't occur in session (need to use for example xterm `/bin/resize`)

 ## prerequites